-The First National Bank Of New Haven in Connecticut printed $1,380,850 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1882 and stopped printing money in 1909, which equals a 28 year printing period.
-That is a fairly normal lifespan for a national bank.
+The First National Bank Of New Haven in Illinois printed $127,500 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1906 and stopped printing money in 1916, which equals a 11 year printing period.
+That is actually quite brief in terms of bank existence.
 During its life, The First National Bank Of New Haven issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of New Haven was located in New Haven County.
-It was assigned charter number 2682.
+For the record, The First National Bank Of New Haven was located in Gallatin County.
+It was assigned charter number 8053.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of New Haven also printed 6,500 sheets of $10 1902 red seal national bank notes.
-That may sound like a high number.
-However, red seals did not survive in large numbers.
-It is likely still quite rare.
+The First National Bank Of New Haven printed 191 sheets of $10 1902 red seal national bank notes.
+All red seals are very rare.
+But that sheet output is extremely low.
+We would love to see a picture of what you have.
 Collectors love ten dollar 1902 red seals.
 They usually represent the rarest bank notes printed by any national bank.
 Don’t let the term “series of 1902” confuse you.
 These were actually printed for about six years between 1902 and 1908.
 That is obviously a very short issue period which means that many red seals are quite rare.
 Each note has a portrait of William McKinley.
 Be sure to check the number under McKinley.
 If it is #1 then you are dealing with a note from the first sheet of bank notes issued.
 Number one bank notes are worth even more money than the already rare red seals.

 1902 $10 Red Seal National Bank Note